ElectricToy/ld31/docs/Protect Your Family.md

 Emscripten bugfixing (lighting), deployment

 BUG
+    Ordering of objects is all wacky.
+        Held object should sit on top of holder.
     Human lights flicker when they're being moved.
     Human lights still glow in exit after departure Remove or reduce non-player human lights.